 Karin has designed projects in New Zealand and New York and a few points in between.
 While getting ready to overhaul a 1910s Auckland house, the owners, an ad exec and artist couple, had started looking for a place to decamp during the nine months of construction.
-"I suggested that I could make a loft apartment above the garage for them to live in during the renovation, and that it wouldn't cost much more than a rental," says Karin.
+"I suggested that I could make a loft apartment above the two-car garage for them to live in during the renovation, and that it wouldn't cost much more than a rental," says Karin.
 "They're busy people, so they told me to proceed and invite them to view it once finished."
-Here's what she unveiled:
+Here's what she unveiled.

-Photographs by Matthew Williams.
+Photography by Matthew Williams.

-Above: The studio is housed above a still-in-use two-car garage that Karin says was likely built in the 1970's, and was conveniently appointed with a peaked roof, finished walls, two windows, and two skylights.
+Above: The studio is housed above a still-in-use two-car garage that Karin says was likely built in the 1970s, and was conveniently appointed with a peaked roof, finished walls, two windows, and two skylights.
 After securing building permits, Karin installed the loft floor, which is 32 square meters (approximately 344 square feet).
 A column-like wall in the center is fronted by the kitchen, and divides the bedroom from the living space.
-Note that the setup looks so orderly because of its controlled palette: "It's so small that I felt a very simple, clean Scandinavian look would be the way to go," explains Karin.
+Note that the setup looks orderly because of its controlled palette: "It's so small that I felt a very simple, clean Scandinavian look would be the way to go," explains Karin.

 Above: "A low futon bed was the obvious answer to cope with the lack of height by the wall under the pitched roof."
 Tolomeo Lamps provide adjustable bedside lighting.
 A full-size clothes closet stands at the foot of the bed (and adjacent to the kitchen).
 No crouching necessary in the space—the center of the room is about 13 feet tall.

-Above: The bathroom has a full-sized shower lined with beige square tiles that Karin bought on sale from a tile shop for 1NZD (about $.88) a square meter.
+Above: The bathroom has a full-size shower lined with beige square tiles that Karin bought on sale from a tile shop for $1 NZD (about 88 cents) a square meter.

-Above: The custom painted-wood storage cupboards continue in the main room where they make masterful use of the low space along the perimeter (and are thoughtfully detailed with storage for suitcases; a cabinet even holds a pull-out ironing board).
+Above: The custom painted-wood cupboards continue in the main room where they make masterful use of the low space along the perimeter (and are thoughtfully detailed with storage for suitcases; a cabinet even holds a pullout ironing board).
 They have reveal openings instead of hardware "to look like the walls, so that they disappear," says Karin.

 Above: The designer, photographed by her son.
 "I am so surprised more people don't do this with roof space," she says."it's so easy and makes not just another bedroom but a whole living space."